Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 Table of contents #

-1. Snowflake cost optimization: How does it work?
+1. How does Snowflake cost optimization work?

-3. Typical causes for high Snowflake cost
+3. What are the typical causes for high Snowflake costs?

-Snowflake cost optimization: How does it work? #
+How does Snowflake cost optimization work? #

 A small company on Reddit expressed frustration: “… how can Snowflake be comparable to our main AWS bill?”
 This is not uncommon.

-To fix the cost-related issues with Snowflake, you should follow their recommended best practices and take a metadata-driven approach.
+To fix the cost-related issues with Snowflake, follow their recommended best practices and take a metadata-driven approach.
 You can use Snowflake’s metadata and tooling to identify common data modeling, engineering, movement, and management mistakes, which can add up to your Snowflake costs.

 Alternatively, you can use external tools that connect with Snowflake and leverage the wealth of metadata stored in the ACCOUNT_USAGE schema.

-Understanding Snowflake cost #
+Understanding Snowflake costs #

-Based on Snowflake’s architecture, costs fall into three categories — database storage, query processing, and cloud services.
-This results in Snowflake cost being split into the following categories:
+Understanding Snowflake’s architecture and core services is extremely important when estimating its cost.
+Based on Snowflake’s architecture, costs fall into three categories: database storage, query processing, and cloud services.
+This results in Snowflake’s cost being split into the following categories:

-Typical causes for high Snowflake cost #
+What are the typical causes for high Snowflake costs? #

 High Snowflake costs usually result from failing to follow Snowflake’s cost optimization guidelines and sloppy use of resources.
 The most common causes that inflate your Snowflake costs are:

-• Overprovisioning virtual warehouses
+1. Overprovisioning virtual warehouses

-• Ignoring architecture best practices and guidelines
+2. Ignoring architecture best practices and guidelines

-• Having database objects that are rarely used and unused
+3. Having database objects that are rarely used and unused

-• Using unnecessary serverless compute features and services
+4. Using unnecessary serverless compute features and services

 Let’s explore each issue further.

-Overprovisioning virtual warehouses #
+1. Overprovisioning virtual warehouses #

 To understand your Snowflake compute needs, you should know your data volume, access patterns, workload types, data currency, and modeling requirements.
 This is central to knowing how much computing power you need to run queries without delays or interruptions.

 Since you can scale your Snowflake warehouses up and down quickly, following their recommendations for initial warehouse sizes, and warehouse suspension and resumption can help reduce overprovisioning.
+These guidelines will also help you decide whether to use or avoid multi-cluster warehouses.

-Ignoring architecture best practices and guidelines #
+2. Ignoring architecture best practices and guidelines #

 Snowflake minimizes the impact of poorly modeled data by optimizing data storage and consumption with its proprietary micropartitioning and data clustering scheme.
 However, you must still follow guidelines for table design, dynamic tables, Iceberg tables, and clustering keys.

-Having database objects that are rarely used and unused #
+3. Having database objects that are rarely used and unused #

 Snowflake provides granular metadata on object usage in the access_history table in the ACCOUNT_USAGE schema.
 It gives you a list of objects accessed by a given query.
 Analyzing this data can help you identify rarely used and unused database objects.